paragbaxi/nessus-cloud-bulk-generate/README.md

 Be able to generate .nessus files that contains thousands of hosts with a variety of vulnerabilities and configurations.

 # Why
-Be able to migrate large existing .nessus files to Nessus Cloud.
+Be able to test speeds of Nessus Cloud API.

 # How it reads real data
 1. Use real XML .nessus vuln data.